 Likewise, the analytical list page is only fully supported in the flexible column layout if no global KPIs are used.
 If you use the analytical list page with global KPIs within the flexible column layout, the column should have at least size M.

-On size S, the analytical list page supports the both the chart-only and table-only views.
+On size S, the analytical list page supports both the chart-only and table-only views.
 The table-only view supports only the responsive table.
 If no responsive table is available, the chart-only view is displayed without a view switch toggle.

 Global KPIs are not supported on size S.